-Chinchillas are native to high altitudes and high elevations.
+Chinchillas are native to high altitudes and high elevations in the Andes Mountains.

-These geographic locations are not exposed to much rain.
+This geographic location is not exposed to much precipitation or rain.

 Additionally, chinchillas use natural dust and dirt to bathe themselves in the wild opposed to the commercially purchased chinchilla dust we use in our homes to care for our chinchillas.